paperfon/warmleaves/src/pages/index.md

         coffee making techniques.
 All of the artwork on display there is for sale.
 The full price you pay goes to the artist.
   heading: What we offer
-  description: >
+  description: >-
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
-This is an edit via identity...
+    Warm Leaves is the ultimate spot for tea lovers who want to learn about the origin of tea and infusions.
+We love tea too and we are happy to pass all the knowledge that we have.
 main:
   heading: Great coffee with no compromises
   description: >